 1. Bundle up your pup!

 Small dogs, or breeds with short or thin fur, should wear sweaters or jackets when they are outside to protect them from the wind and cold.
 The clothing should cover them from their neck to the base of the tail, as well as the tummy.
-If they will not tolerate clothing, just be sure to watch them closely—if they start to shiver too much when you’re out on a walk, consider taking shorter walks more frequently to minimize any prolonged exposure to the elements.
+If they will not tolerate clothing, just be sure to watch them closely-if they start to shiver too much when you’re out on a walk, consider taking shorter walks more frequently to minimize any prolonged exposure to the elements.
+Following on from a walk, your dog may be feeling the cold still at home.
+Owners should consider different ways to warm them up.
+Blankets could warm them up or some owners could consider looking for Heat Pumps

 (If you’re looking for a way to “bundle up your pup” and are interested in supporting TAGS while you’re at it, consider purchasing a hand-knit sweater made by Cathy, one of our volunteers!
 For more information visit her blog here.)